quodlibet/mutagen/docs/man/mid3v2.rst

     which case the language defaults to English, and the description to an empty string.

+-p, --picture=<FILENAME:DESCRIPTION:IMAGE-TYPE:MIME-TYPE>
+    Set the attached picture (APIC).
+Everything except the filename can be omitted in which case default values will be used.

 -g, --genre=GENRE
     Set the genre information (TCON).